zairacodes/be-nc-news/README.md

 Hello there!

-Thank you for your interest in my project.
+Thank you for your interest in my first back-end project.

-To explore the hosted version of the API, simply follow [this link](https://be-nc-news-6djf.onrender.com/api/).
+You can explore the hosted version of the API [here](https://be-nc-news-6djf.onrender.com/api/).
-<small>Please note that since this project is on a free plan, there may be delays of 50 seconds or more due to inactivity causing the server to spin down.</small>
+Please note that since this project is on a free plan, there may be delays of 50 seconds or more due to inactivity causing the server to spin down.
+Thanks for your patience.

 ## Overview